 A Drive Module represents a loudspeaker subsystem (e.g. Sub and Composite), and comprises one input channel and a number of output channels, associated with one-another by routing.
 The size of the Drive module is determined by the number of outputs in it.
-The device may contain up to four Modules (eight on the 88C).
+The device may contain up to four Modules.